git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 block that you see here is called a try-with-resources

 object is closed at the end of the statement.
-It’s good practice to define custom spans inside such statements.
+Defining custom spans inside such statements is a good practice.
 Otherwise, any exceptions that are thrown before the span is closed will leak the active span.
+The finish()

 Next, run the following command from the start